Skip to main content

 Frequently Asked Questions

-Thalassa: Edge of the Abyss is a role playing game.
+Thalassa: Edge of the Abyss is a role playing game with drama and mystery themes.

 Thalassa: Edge of the Abyss is available on PC and Windows.